abhushanaj/Hacktoberfest-2019-celebration/README.md

 ## 2. Clone the repository

-Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the clone button and then click the *copy to clipboard* icon.
+Now clone the forked repository in your machine.
+Open your GitHub account, go to the forked repository, click on the clone button and then click the *copy to clipboard* icon.
 Now let's bring the cloned repository to your local machine.
 ``` git clone <url-you-just-copied> ```
 For example: